icst2021satool/probabilistic-coupling-experiment/README.md

 ### datacollection/results

 **results** has a sub-directory for each of the d4j's projects.
 And for each project, there is a sub-directory for every faulty version.
-These latter directories contains the fdp data generated.
+These latter directories contains the FDP data generated.

+The following files are generated at  [datacollection/results/Chart/2b](https://github.com/marcoschaim/probabilistic-coupling/tree/master/datacollection/results/Chart/2b):

+* [fdp-Chart-2b.csv](https://github.com/icst2021satool/probabilistic-coupling-experiment/blob/master/datacollection/results/Chart/2b/fdp-Chart-2b.csv) (contains Chart 2b DUAs ranked by FDP)
+* [DatasetUtilities.java](https://github.com/icst2021satool/probabilistic-coupling-experiment/blob/master/datacollection/results/Chart/2b/DatasetUtilities.java)  (buggy class of Chart 2b)
+* [Chart-2.buggy.lines](https://github.com/icst2021satool/probabilistic-coupling-experiment/blob/master/datacollection/results/Chart/2b/Chart-2.buggy.lines) (contains the buggy lines of Chart 2b)
+* fdp-Chart-2b.json (ignored in the repository because it has the save information contained in the csv file)

 ### datacollection/subsumption-files